huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 tags: ["Technical Writer"]
 ---

 It's been three months since I got a full-time job as a technical writer.
-So I think it's time to writing something about it.
+So I think it's time to write something about it.

 ## How I got this job?